karintomania/Zeff/README.md

 **Note:** You need zig v0.14.1 to build.

 # Special Thanks!
 The fuzzy search algorithm is heavily inspired by this excellent repo: https://github.com/philj56/fuzzy-match by @philj56.
+Zeff uses [termbox2](https://github.com/termbox/termbox2) internallly as a CLI library.

 # TODOs
 - [ ] Improve keywords